SETTING THE RECORD STRAIGHT

 A word about Takarazuka Revue:

 Haruka and Michiru’s (and later Taiki’s) characterizations and appearances were inspired by an all-female theatrical troupe known as Takarazuka Revue, of which Naoko Takeuchi is an enthusiastic fan.
 The Revue has existed for 100 years, and is an important part of Japanese culture.
 There are actresses who specialize in feminine roles, and actresses who specialize in masculine roles.
 This is an interesting reversal of the early days of theatre, and by its very nature, TR challenges our conceptions of gender performance, sexuality and androgyny.
-Currently, the new Sera-Myu musicals La Reconquista, Petite Etrangere and Un Nouveau Voyage have all parts played by women.
+Currently, the new Sera-Myu musicals such as La Reconquista, Petite Etrangere and Un Nouveau Voyage have all parts played by women.
 (This is nothing new for Sera-Myu, as women played male parts in previous musicals as well)

 To compare this to a Western example of theatre challenging gender, in Shakespeare’s day, only males were allowed to perform in the theatre.
 Young female parts were played by teenage boys whose voices hadn’t broken yet.
 Shakespeare’s comedy Twelfth Night has a plot in which a young woman is shipwrecked, and disguises herself as a boy to serve a nobleman, and although she falls in love with him, she cannot reveal her true identity.
 Effectively, Shakespeare has written a part in which a boy plays a girl playing a boy.